lydiaschneider/comp423-course-notes/docs/docs/tutorials/rust-setup.md

 ```bash
 code ..
 ```
-2.3) When prompted, Reoped in Container to start to Dev Container
+2.3) When prompted, Reopen in Container to start to Dev Container.
+Make sure you have the Remote-Containser extension for VS Code installed to enable to Dev Container functionality.

 2.4) Once inside the container, verify Rust is installed: